 This article was originally published Dec.
 8, 2015.

-Singapore-based Tim Huxley, executive director - Asia, International Institute for Strategic Studies, said the P-8 will help improve maritime domain awareness of both countries, and “may also have a specific role from time to time in reasserting freedom of overflight in parts of the South China Sea where China has recently engaged in major land-reclamation and militarization on features that it occupies.”
+Singapore-based Tim Huxley, executive director - Asia, International Institute for Strategic Studies, said that the P-8 will help improve maritime domain awareness of both countries, and "may also have a specific role from time to time in reasserting freedom of overflight in parts of the South China Sea where China has recently engaged in major land-reclamation and militarization on features that it occupies."

 China's Foreign Ministry immediately criticized the agreement.
 Spokeswoman Hua Chunying questioned whether "military deployment and regional militarization by the US" was "in line with the aspiration shared by countries in the region?"
 In China's point of view, "it goes against the common and long-term interests of countries in the region."

 Retired US Marine Lt.
 Gen. Wallace "Chip" Gregson said there were practical reasons for the deployment.

 "There is an obvious advantage to having multiple facilities around the region that are capable of supporting our P-8 and other aircraft.
 Note that it does not have to be a base.
 BASE.
 Access with the assistance of the host nation to logistic support is the key.
 Multiple such facilities enable much more efficient operations and allow us to continue surveillance despite the occasional typhoon," he said.

 Gregson served as the assistant secretary of defense for Asian and Pacific Security Affairs from 2009 to 2011 before joining Avascent International as a senior adviser.

 Under the enhanced DCA, both agreed on a broad framework for defense cooperation in five key areas: military, policy, strategic and technology spheres, as well as cooperation against non-conventional security challenges, such as piracy and transnational terrorism.